hoffmangroup/segtools/doc/segtools.rst

 .. program:: segtools-length-distribution

 This command summarizes the distribution of segment lengths, by label.

-It generates a violin plot (a box plot, but instead of a box, it is a smoothed density curve), a simple bar chart that describes the overall label composition of the annotations file, and a table listing the number of segments of each label, the mean and median segment lengths, and the number of bases covered by each label.
+:Visualization: A violin plot (a box plot, but instead of a box, it is a smoothed density curve)
+:Visualization: A simple bar chart that describes the overall label composition of the annotations file
+:Summary file: A table listing the number of segments of each label, the mean and median segment lengths, and the number of bases covered by each label.

 .. include:: _build/cmdline-help/segtools-length-distribution.help.txt